cvxgrp/pymde/docs_src/source/preprocess/index.rst

 Preprocessing based on neighbors can be thought of as a "sparsifying"
 operation: they take data and return a sparse graph (the ``knn_graph``).

+**Sparse data.** When the data matrix is a ``scipy.sparse`` matrix, ``k_nearest_neighbors`` will use `pynndescent <https://github.com/lmcinnes/pynndescent>`_ for neighbor computation if it is installed, avoiding conversion to a dense matrix.
+If ``pynndescent`` is not installed, the sparse data will be converted to dense and processed with faiss.
+For moderately sized matrices this can still be efficient, but for very large matrices the conversion can be memory-intensive.
+Install it with ``pip install pynndescent``.

 .. autofunction:: pymde.preprocess.k_nearest_neighbors
     :noindex: